apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

 =================

 This mod aims to speed up nearly all the noticeably-slow interactive objects that you use throughout BL3.
-It will eventually hope to encompass basically the entire game, but **it is currently a work in progress!**
+It's focused mostly on things you directly interact with, though it does include other speedups like NPC walking speeds, where appropriate.
+The mod doesn't attempt to do any dialogue or mission skips -- all content in the game should still be available.
+A few things have even been left alone because speeding them up would've caused dialogue skips.

-As such, this mod has not seen an awful lot of testing, so please let me know if there's anything game-breaking or Obviously Wrong with this (like if a too-fast animation ends up breaking mission progression somewhere).
+It will eventually hope to encompass basically the entire game, but **it is currently a work in progress!**  As such, this mod has not seen an awful lot of testing, so please let me know if there's anything game-breaking or Obviously Wrong with this (like if a too-fast animation ends up breaking mission progression somewhere).

 Currently, the mod affects the following: